PmCommMsg - Deatiled object description

 - writing into the first (zero-based index) variable for sending data:

 - reading the third (zero-based index) variable for receiving data:

 #rcvvars and #sndvars identificators:

-In the PmCommMsg object, the #rcvvars and #sndvars identificators are used for accessing the data subobjects (of the Var type) defined on Data-received and Data-sent pages.
-This identifier can be used in methods working with application object tree (e.g. for the Pm method), or for the PP binding in the application and in panels.
-For example the Pm("/Comm/Msg1/#rcvvars/aaa") method returns the received data item aaa from the object named Msg1 that is of the PmCommMsg type.
+In the PmCommMsg object, the #rcvvars and #sndvars identificators are used for accessing the variables (of the Var type) defined on Data-received and Data-sent pages.
+This identifier can be used in methods working with application object tree (e.g. for the Pm method), or for the PP data binding in the application and in panels.
+For example the Pm("/Comm/Msg1/#rcvvars/aaa") method returns the received variable aaa from the object named Msg1 that is of the PmCommMsg type.